rimkahan888/airflow-data/day-3-airflow.md

 In this section, we are going to implement scheduling for our ETL pipeline that we have learned.

-How to decompose dag based on its best practice: https://docs.astronomer.io/learn/dag-best-practices

 ## Understand how to integrate a data pipeline into airflow